ksu-cis300-master/Homework-5-S24-Instructions-File-Compression/index.md

 - The next 8 bits should be the number of non-leaf nodes in the Huffman tree.
 In what follows, we will refer to this value as *n*.
 In any binary tree, the number of leaves is one more than the number of non-leaves.
 Any nonempty Huffman tree has from 1 to 256 leaves; hence, *n* will range from 0 to 255, which is exactly the range that can be stored in 8 bits.

 - The next 19*n* + 9 bits should contain a description of the Huffman tree.
 This description consists of a description of each node in the tree, in an order such that each non-leaf occurs somewhere after its left child and immediately following its right child.
 We will associate with each node a *node number*, which is the number of nodes written prior to this node.
-Thus, the first node written has a node number of 0, the second has a node number of 1, etc. A node should be written as follows:
+Thus, the first node written has a node number of 0, the second has a node number of 1, etc. Because the Huffman tree can contain at most 255 + 256 = 511 nodes, all node numbers will be less than 511; hence, a node number can be stored in 9 bits.
+A node should be written as follows:

   - If the node is a leaf, its first bit should be 0, and its next 8 bits should be the byte stored in the node (9 bits total).
   - Otherwise, its first bit should be a 1, and its next 9 bits should be the node number of its left child (10 bits total).

-  Because a Huffman tree with *n* non-leaves always has exactly *n* + 1 leaves, the total number of bits in its description is 19*n* + 9.
+  Because a Huffman tree with *n* non-leaves always has exactly *n* + 1 leaves, the total number of bits in its description is 10*n* + 9(*n* + 1) = 19*n* + 9.

 - What follows is the encoding of the original file using the variable-width encoding scheme given by the Huffman tree.
 The length of this encoding depends on the contents of the original file.